 Incident 1 Fast forward to where a bunch of kids didn't want me to succeed.
 Or perhaps, they didn't want to fail?
 Maybe they thought success was only reserved for a select few.
 Old school, fear-based, scarcity-mindset thinking.
 Believe it or not, there were two drum sets about 25 of us drummers in the school could practise on.
 2. It turns out, if you put someone with decent looks, a higher educational background, some talent, a hot girlfriend and the highest grades the previous year in a group with people who are lacking in those departments, people tend to get flustered.
 I didn't know this, as I had never lived my life that way.
 I knew success was abundant for anyone who wanted it and headed in its general direction.

 Get this.
 People used to dismantle and hide the pop drum set (the other one was more suited to jazz) so that I couldn't practise.
 Was I mad at them then?
 Of course.
 I even pitied them.
 I did have some maturity then to know that these people must have had some kind of hardships in their lives, to have to do these kinds of things to a fellow student.
 Some of them were in music, because of having no other options in life, I was told.
 Sad, I agree.
 I was about 4 years older than all of them, as I had just finished my National Service (compulsory military service for Singaporean males) and was taking this course as a BA (Hons) Music, while many of them were taking this course as a Diploma In Music Performance, right after Secondary 4 (that's Grade 10, for those of you following the Western systems).
 However, now, I look back on this incident with true and inner empathy, understanding and forgiveness.
-Heck, I could buy them all a round of coffee now and would love to help in any way I can.
+Heck, I could buy them all a round of coffee now (except I don't take in caffeine any more) and would love to help in any way I can.
 I have actually, since those times, in various ways.
 I won't be naming them, as the point of this post is not to bring anyone down, but to uplift others.
-So whenever that happened, I would drop everything on the floor outside the classrooms G304/G305, and switch on my cheap metronome on the floor next to me.
+So whenever that happened, I would drop everything on the floor outside the music classrooms G304/G305, and switch on my cheap metronome on the floor next to me.
 Then, I would proceed to start drumming on the floor.
 Bad for our wrists, bad for the sticks (which cost money by the way), bad for students on other levels trying to study, but... what choice did I have?
-I drummed on tables, chairs, floors, railings, my lap till it became red, and the turf grass on the ground floor in the centre of all the blocks where students would come to chill and hang out.
+I drummed on tables, chairs, floors, railings, my lap till it became red, and the fake turf grass on the ground floor in the centre of all the blocks where students would come to chill and hang out.

 Look, I made the school website :)

 As someone who only had about 1 year of background in drumming, I sucked bad.
 So I had to practise.
 My girlfriend chipped in 1.5k and I had saved up another 1.5k from giving tuitions in English and Maths, to earn money.
 I bought a new drum set, from Yamaha.
 I set it up in my room with great care and precision.
 It was an electronic one from Yamaha.
 Obviously this put an end to relying on the school drums to control my destiny, and to nasty, toxic children playing around with musical equipment.
 My dedication was having a real go at this drum set.
 I set a 30 minute practise routine after long gruelling hours at arts school, whether I was tired, or not, regardless of the time.
 It was a degree after all, and one at which I didn't have a background like many of the kids there.
-So it was non-stop competition and pseudo-bullying at school from kids (some of them, not all of them obviously) who just couldn't comprehend how an Engineering dropout was whooping their asses, when they told him to "Go Back To Engineering!" in the first year we were there.
+So it was non-stop competition and pseudo-bullying at school from kids (some of them) who just couldn't comprehend how an Engineering dropout was whooping their behinds, when they told him to "Go Back To Engineering!" in the first year we were there.
 I call it pseudo-bullying because if I wanted to take any one of them physically, they wouldn't have stood a chance.
 Here they were, smoking, drinking and getting fatter and more unfit by the day, and here I was, rock hard abs, chiselled work ethic, flowing physicality and all rounded grooming because of non-stop sports in Singapore's top schools based on merit and the Army.
 This attracted stares from girls and women, and that did not help.
 That made them even more jealous.